-Principle: A listed issuer may withhold material information temporarily if there are exceptional circumstances provided that confidentiality is maintained at all times to minimise leakages.
-If confidentiality is lost, the listed issuer must immediately announce information to Bursa eg. maintain a privy list of people involved in the transaction or in possession of price sensitive information, and require each person on the privy list to sign a confidentiality agreement. - Limit dissemination and access of information to those who "need to know" only.
+Principle: A listed issuer may withhold material information temporarily if there are exceptional circumstances provided that confidentiality is maintained at all times to minimize leakages.
+If confidentiality is lost, the listed issuer must immediately announce information to Bursa

-How to maintain confidentiality and prevent leakages?
+How to maintain confidentiality & prevent leakages?

-- Put in place internal control policies on confidentiality

-- Put in place better document management - eg. store physical documents in locked cabinets. - 4.
-Ensure a secure information technology ("IT") system for communication and document management purposes - eg. keep confidential information on protected drives and tightly control access through password/blocking mechanism. - 5.
+- 13. Put in place internal control policies on confidentiality eg. maintain a privy list of people involved in the transaction or in possession of price sensitive information, and require each person on the privy list to sign a confidentiality agreement. - 14.
+Limit dissemination and access of information to those who "need to know" only. - 15.
+Put in place better document management eg. store physical documents in locked cabinets. - 16.
+Ensure a secure information technology ("IT") system for communication and document management purposes- eg. keep confidential information on protected drives and tightly control access through password/blocking mechanism. - 17.
 Be vigilant towards any indication of leakage by constantly monitoring trading activity, price movement of the listed securities or any rumour/report.